electricimp/W3W/readme.md

-# What Three Words 0.0.1
+# What Three Words 0.0.2

 [What Three Words](https://what3words.com/) (W3W) is a navigation service which aims to make geographical locations more manageable — for humans, at least.
 The World has been segmented into a grid of squares, each one represented by a unique combination of three words.
 For example, the Statue of Liberty is located within the square referenced by the words `chief.ramp.songs`.

 Multiple languages are supported for the geo-reference words.

+**This library is in development and not yet available through `#require`.
+Please paste the library code into your application**

 ## Library Usage